Critical two-point functions for long-range statistical-mechanical models in high dimensions

 hence

-To prove the upper bound in \refeq{RWbds-Ising}, we first note that, if $\partial\nvec=\{o,x\}$, then there must be at least one $y\in\Lambda$ such that $n_{o,y}$ is an odd number.
-By similar computation to \refeq{lowerbd-pr2}, we obtain that, for $x\ne o$,
+To prove the upper bound in (\ref{eq-RWbds-Ising}), we first note that, if $\partial\mathbf{n}=\{o,x\}$, then there must be at least one $y\in \Lambda$ such that $n_{o,y}$ is an odd number.
+By similar computation to (\ref{eq-lowerbd-pr2}), we obtain that, for $x\ne o$,